Business ownership within England and Wales: Partnership

-Limited Partnerships
+Limited partnerships

 These are where one or more general partners enter or allow 'limited partners' to go into business with them.
-Limited partners often called sleeping partners have limited liability where general partners have full liability arranged in their agreement of partnership.
+Limited partners, often called sleeping partners, have limited liability whereas general partners have full liability arranged in their agreement of partnership.

-This type of partnership is governed by the Limited Partnership Act 1908'.
+This type of partnership is governed by the Limited Partnerships Act 1907 (7 Edw.
+7. c.
+24).

-Limited partners may not draw out or receive back any part of their contribution to the partnership during its lifetime; or take part in the management of the business or have power to bind the firm.
-If they do, they become liable for all the debts and obligations of the firm up to the amount drawn out or received back or incurred while taking part in the management, as the case may be.
+Limited partners may not draw out or receive back any part of their contribution to the partnership during its lifetime, or take part in the management of the business or have power to bind the firm.
+If they do, they become liable for all the debts, and obligations of the firm up to the amount drawn out or received back or incurred while taking part in the management, as the case may be.

 This type of partnership has to be registered with the Registrar of Companies at Company House.
 Registration is charged at £2.00.
-The Form is LP5 it is the application for registration and the statement of particulars the following information is required.
+The form is LP5; it is the application for registration, and for the statement of particulars, the following information is required.

-Limited partnerships may not normally consist of more than twenty persons.
-However, under section 717 of the Companies Act 1985 there are a number of exceptions to this rule, including:
+Limited partnerships may not normally consist of more than 20 people.
+However, under section 717 of the Companies Act 1985, there are a number of exceptions to this rule, including: